 Wasps are flying insects that belong to the order Hymenoptera and the suborder Apocrita.
 They are also known under the names of yellow jackets and hornets and measure between 10 mm and 25 mm.
 They are present worldwide and are distinguished from bees by their very thin ‘’waist’’ which separates the abdomen from the thorax.

 There are many species of wasp, but their morphology generally consists of the head, thorax, and abdomen, which are protected by a hard exoskeleton.
 They are easily recognizable by their black abdomen ringed with yellow or white.
 The wasp is a social insect that lives in colonies comprising one or a few queens, workers and males.

 Development and Behaviours

 When wasps build their nests near homes, or even in the house’s foundations, they can be a danger for both humans and pets.
 If they are disturbed, they will not hesitate to use their stingers in order to defend their hives.
 Getting stung by a wasp is quite painful.
-In addition, it is estimated that approximately 17% of the population risk having an allergic reaction that can even cause anaphylactic shock.
+In addition, it is estimated that approximately 17% of the population risks having an allergic reaction that can even cause anaphylactic shock.

 It is not recommended knocking the hive down by spraying water, because this causes the wasps to be more aggressive and to stay nearby.
-They may even attempt to repair their hive.
+They may even attempt to repair their hives.
 In certain cases, the nest may not be visible or be inaccessible if it is established within the building structure or up high.

 In all cases, our technicians have the expertise and know-how to get permanently rid of a wasp infestation.
-Contact us for a safe and guaranteed intervention by our qualified exterminators who are trained to manage this type of situation.
+Contact Vextermination for a safe and guaranteed intervention by our qualified exterminators who are trained to manage this type of situation.